PhoenixTales/wiki.gothicarchive.org/characters.md

 - `Reports to Baal Filo` (who is the cook)
 - `Kitchen helper / plant collector / food distributor`

+## Marvin
+- appears in 1.01d alpha as `ORG_856_MARVIN`
+- according to 0.94 alpha, the only healer in _New Camp_
+  - this was written after _Water Mages_ were no longer designated as healers
+- the script internally calls him `drunken healer`
+- `You speak to Marvin The Healer.
+THE healer.
+The only one here.
+So if you get me some schnapps, I'll help you if you ever get hurt.
+Otherwise you can of course also get healing potions from me.
+For only ...hmmm...
+10 ore.`

 ## The Merciless
 - German: `der Gnadenlose`
 - `leads field operations`